since1968/stat-blocks/homebrewery/stiletto.markdown

 Common backgrounds for Stiletti are Noble, Mercenary Veteran, Sage, and Soldier.

 #### Combat Superiority
-At 3rd level, you gain a set of abilities that are fueled by special dice called superiority dice.
+Your practice of close quarters combat gives you mastery of combat styles using grappling and stiletto weapons, which are any weapons that do piercing damage and that have the light and finesse property.
+3rd level, you gain a set of abilities that are fueled by special dice called superiority dice.

 **Maneuvers.** You learn three basic maneuvers of your choice, which are detailed below.